IFRS and US GAAP Accounting for Leases (2 days)

 - Separating a contract into lease and service components

-- Exemptions for short leases and leases of low value assets
+- Recognition exemptions for short-term leases and leases of low value assets

 - Determining the lease term